 For passengers from outside both jurisdictions (US, Australian, etc.), either route works.
 The choice often comes down to whether they have a stronger connection to UK or EU systems, or which airline is involved — UK-based airlines tend to settle UK261 claims faster.

 Claims-management companies select the optimal jurisdiction case-by-case.
 AirHelp, for example, will assess the airline, the route, and the case characteristics and file in whichever regime gives the strongest position.
 This is one of the practical advantages of using a claims service over DIY filing — the strategic choice between regimes is handled automatically.
+If you want to see how the major services stack up on fees and success rates, our AirHelp vs ClaimCompass vs Skycop vs Flightright comparison ranks them.

 Has the UK changed the rules since Brexit?